 - Understand and apply a range of research methods and tools.

 If English is not your first language, you may wish to take one of the free in-sessional English Language classes organised by the Centre for Applied Linguistics (CAL).
-This will help your written work, reading and understanding during lectures and classes.
+This will help your spoken English, written work, reading, and understanding during lectures and classes.
 It can also help improve your job prospects as employers will value language skills.

 During your MSc degree you will have the opportunity to develop your research skills and complete independent research work.
 You will learn to initiate your own exploration of economic questions, which is a key skill for career paths in research, analysis and working as a professional economist, and have the opportunity to be innovative and creative.

 Quantitative Methods: Econometrics